UPenn Logo

 UPenn is an alternative name for the University of Pennsylvania.
 It is one of the largest institutions of higher learning in Philadelphia.
 It is one of nine colonial colleges established before the day of the United States Declaration of Independence.
 It was founded in 1740 by the famous politician Benjamin Franklin.

-The mysterious creature at the top of the shield is a dolphin, taken from the Benjamin Franklin coat of arms.
+The mysterious creature at the top of the shield is a dolphin, taken from Benjamin Franklin’s coat of arms.
 This is how the designers of UPenn’s icon paid tribute to the man who founded the school.
-And the rectangular band with three white circles is a tribute to William Penn, as the same element is found on his family coat of arms.
+The rectangular band with three white circles is a tribute to William Penn, as the same element is found on his family coat of arms.
 All visual symbols of the university have a hidden meaning and are linked to centuries-old history.

 UPenn Seal Logo

 The University of Pennsylvania is proud of its traditional shield, which contains elements from two family coats of arms.
 A rather unusual image of a dolphin, resembling a fish with large wavy fins, was inherited from the family of UPenn’s creator, Benjamin Franklin.
-And the three white circles on the chevron were borrowed from the coat of arms of William Penn, the founder of the Province of Pennsylvania.
-On top are additionally drawn open books – a symbol of education and the pursuit of new knowledge.
+The three white circles on the chevron were borrowed from the coat of arms of William Penn, the founder of the Province of Pennsylvania.
+On top are additionally drawn open books—a symbol of education and the pursuit of new knowledge.

 The dolphin, placed between the two books, is in a wide dark red stripe.
 It occupies the upper part of the shield.
-Below are two blue rectangles that join to form a right angle and divide the remaining space into three white triangles of about equal size.
+Below are two blue rectangles that join to form a right angle.
+The remaining space is divided into three white triangles of about equal size.

 Beneath the shield is an unfurled white scroll.
 It bears the phrase “LEGES SINE MORIBUS VANAE” in blue capital letters, which translates from Latin as “Laws without morals are useless.”
 It is an old university motto, adopted in 1932.
 It is based on a line from the Roman poet Horace.